photography by nicolee tsin

 Research boundaries

-For the past, we investigated transport networks, echoing King’s Cross boom in the 1850s and looked at steel and coal.
+For the Past, we investigated transport networks, exploring King’s Cross boom in the 1850s by looking at steel and coal.

-For the present, we researched information networks, mirroring the new companies who have made their home in King’s Cross redevelopment plans - and materials needed for such a revolution are: earth metals, silica, and plastics, among others.
+For the Present, we researched information networks, drawing from the new companies who have made their home in King’s Cross redevelopment plans - and what the materials needed for such a revolution are, such as earth metals, silica, and plastics, among others.

-For the future...
-That is when we got excited What systems are current material innovation relying upon?
-What are the systems fit for a healthy future?
+For the Future...
+That is when we got excited.
+What systems are current material innovation relying upon?
+What are systems fit for a healthy future?
 Can they be balanced?
-To keep or remove bias?
 We ended up pre-selecting materials that reflected a future where non-extractive methods of production prevailed, guiding us to find pathways for such a future and open the discussion to our audience, and see below for more!

 Reimagining the Future of Networks: Workshops